wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 	- If the call is successful, replace the content of the `<div>` with id="cats" with the data received.
 	- Here you can use the JQuery `.html()` function i.e. `$('#cats').html( data )`

+X> ###Exercise
+X>
+X> Update the population script by adding in the following categories: Pascal, Perl, Php, Prolog, PostScript, Programming,

 ### Parameterise the Get Category List Function

 In this helper function we use a filter to find all the categories that